-Data request service
+Data request service by APDE

 - Email: firstname.lastname@example.org

 - Toll-free: 1-800-325-6165, ext.
 3-8786

 See tips below on how to submit an effective data request.
 You will receive an email within 24 hours noting your message was received.

 If none of the above-mentioned sources have data which fit a requester's data needs, and if the question is one which we have data to address, we can do a customized data analysis for a requester as timeline and capacity permit.
 Our policy is to offer the first two hours of staff time for a particular project free of charge (this includes time for phone conversations and e-mail correspondence); beyond that time frame we charge $100 an hour, with a three-hour minimum.
 We are now staffed on Mondays and Thursdays.
 Our goal is to fulfill data requests in three weeks or less, on a first-come, first-served basis.
 However, on occasion our work plan does not permit us to answer requests within three weeks.
 On those occasions a completion time will be mutually agreed upon.